Wandalen/wMathModels/doc/eng/tutorial/Introduction.md

 /* log : _.box.is( box ) : true */
 ```

-The semantics is the same as in the example with call without arguments.
+The semantics is the same as in the example with a call without arguments.
 The pragmatics is different: an imaginary instance with default parameters is used as a sample.

 ### Routine from